-Check that the systems on which you are installing the controller meet the following requirements and ensure all devices connected to the controller are offline.
+Check that the systems on which you are installing the controller meet the following requirements.
 If you are running Bromium products prior to version 4.0, you must uninstall the controller before upgrading to version 4.0 or later.

 For controller and general SQL database requirements, see Controller Requirements.